opensafely-core/ehrql/docs/wiki-docs/ehrql-concepts-in-depth.md

 The explanations that follow make use of the [ehrQL sandbox](running-ehrql.md#sandbox-mode).

-:spiral_notepad: You need to have already followed the steps in the [Installation and setup](installation-and-setup.md) page to have the `opensafely` command installed and the example dummy data downloaded.
+:notepad_spiral: You need to have already followed the steps in the [Installation and setup](installation-and-setup.md) page to have the `opensafely` command installed and the example dummy data downloaded.

 You can follow along by starting the sandbox: